 Basic Telescope Types

 - Refractor: Uses convex lens to focus image at eyepiece

 - Chromatic Refractor: Uses a secondary lens behind the primary to better focus the individual colors.

 - APOChromatic Refractor: Uses two secondary lenses to get the best focus of individual colors.
 The Thomsen scope is APOChromatic, the most accurate type of refractor telescope.
 This type of scope becomes expensive and heavy.

 - Reflector: Uses a convex mirror to reflect light to a prism near the top of the scope which angles the light rays to the eyepiece.
-There are many variations of reflectors, and all large telescopes are reflectors (over about 40″) because a refracting lens becomes to large to maintain integrity.
+There are many variations of reflectors, and all large telescopes are reflectors (over about 40″) because a refracting lens becomes too large to maintain a consistent shape.

 Frequently Used Astronomy Terms – Wikipedia Descriptions

 - Telescope, Refractor, Reflector, Observatory, Solar System, Galaxy, Planets, Astronomer, Astronomer List, Galilio, Messier, Messier Index, Constellation, Star Clusters, Nebula, Double Stars, Ecliptic, Celestial Globe, Latitude, Longitude, North Star, Equator, Northern Lights, Zodiac, Solar Flares.

 Viewing the Night Sky – Helpful Links to “Seeing”